mondele/btt-writer-docs/docs/dSettings.rst

     :height: 200px
     :alt: BTT Writer for the Desktop

 There are several settings for the BTT Writer program that you can view or modify.
 To open the settings window, click the 3-dot icon at the bottom left of the screen and click Settings on the menu.

+Click the Back Arrow at the top left of the screen to exit the settings window.

 The Settings window is the same regardless of whether you invoke it from the home screen or from a project screen.

-Click the Back Arrow at the top left of the screen to exit the Settings window.

 The Settings window enables personalization of the program.
 It also displays useful information.
 Settings are divided into five categories: